Barkha/Autonomous-AI-led-CSTR-process-improvement/README.md

 In this workshop, you will work as a group to setup and configure a Bonsai Brain to manage the CSTR during both the steady state to optimize product and maintain heat, and the transient state to prevent thermal runaway or overheating.
 This process will incluse completing the AI Spec sheet, deploying a simulator, and programing and training a Bonsai Brain using Inkling.
 Note that a simulator for this workshop already exists.
 Also note that the actual deployment of the brain is not covered in it's entirety.

-At the end of this workshop, you will have learned to use the Bonsai Tool chain - including problem definition and use case definition using the AI Spec, Bonsai Platform using Inkling and using and deployin a simulator written in ??.
+At the end of this workshop, you will have learned to use the Bonsai Tool chain - including:
+- Designing a brain, from problem definition and use case definition using the AI Spec
+- Connecting a Python Simulator to the Bonsai Platform
+- Building and training a brain using Inkling and the visual editor in the Bonsai Web UI
+- Deploying a brain as a docker container
+- Evaluating a brain against and industry standard (maybe?)

 ### Whiteboard Design Session

-In this whiteboard design session, you will work with a group to design a solution for operating the CSTR using the Bonsai Toolchain, while understanding the challenges and KPIs, clarifying the objective, operational goals, using Machine Teaching, defining control actions and constrints, and using Deep Reinforcement Learning.
+In this whiteboard design session, you will work with a group to design a solution for operating the CSTR using the Bonsai Toolchain, while understanding the challenges and KPIs, clarifying the objective, operational goals, using Machine Teaching, defining control actions and constraints, and using Deep Reinforcement Learning.

 At the end of this whiteboard design session, you will have gained insight on how best to take advantage of the Bonsai Tool Chain and use the AI Solution Specification.